 Fungal genera: The fungal species in both garbage enzyme and Chinese Honeylocust garbage enzyme are Talaromyces, Inocybe, Aspergillus, Cladosporium, Hyonectria, Apiotrichum, Oidiodendron, Chrysosporium, Gibberella, Plectosphaerella, Cadophora, Chloridium.
 Among the fungal species, the dominant fungal species found in garbage enzymes were unidentified, Mortierella, Dactylonectria, Guehomyces, Fusarium, Penicillium, and Rhodotorula.
 While in the Chinese Honeylocust garbage enzyme, the dominant genera found was Candida.
-While in another study, the presence of bacteria that produces nitrate reductase was indicated in garbage enzymes containing waste fruit and vegetable. thought be Escherichia to Paracoccusdenitrificans, and Achromobacterxylosoxidans (Low et al., 2021).
+While in another study, the presence of bacteria that produces nitrate reductase was indicated in garbage enzymes containing waste fruit and vegetable.
+These were thought to be Escherichia coli.
+Paracoccusdenitrificans, and Achromobacterxylosoxidans (Low et al., 2021).